opengovsg/engineering-practices/deploying/AWS.md

     - `DB_USERNAME`
     - `DB_PASSWORD`
   - [ ] Source .env file into your shell
+  - [ ] `cd backend`
   - [ ] Run `npx sequelize db:migrate`
   - [ ] Ensure that schema set up, then delete .env and close shell
+  - [ ] If you are not planning to have permanent public Internet access to the RDS server, delete the relevant route table

 ## AWS Certificate Manager (ACM)